felixguendling/cista/README.md

   - Supports complex and cyclic data structures including cyclic references, recursive data structures, etc.
   - Save 50% memory: serialize directly to the filesystem if needed, no intermediate buffer required.
   - Compatible with Clang, GCC, and MSVC

+The underlying reflection mechanism can be used in [other ways](https://cista.rocks/#reflection), too!

 **Example:**